docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

     Unlike your TLS certificate, your DKIM keypair does not have a fixed expiry associated to it.

-    Instead an expiry may be included in your DKIM signature for each mail sent, where a receiver will refuse to validate the signature for an email after that expiry date.
+    Instead an expiry may be included in your DKIM signature for each mail sent, where a receiver will [refuse to validate the signature for an email after that expiry date][dkim-verification-expiry-refusal].
 This is an added precaution to mitigate malicious activity like "DKIM replay attacks", where a trustworthy DKIM signature from an existing mail from a third-party is recycled enable a spammer to bypass security precautions.

     Unlike a TLS handshake where you are authenticating trust with future communications; with DKIM once the mail has been received and trust of the signature has been verified, the value of verifying the signature again at a later date is less meaningful since the signature was to ensure no tampering had occurred during delivery through the network.